ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 #### 8b.
 Profile Plots and HeatMaps

-Profile Plots and Heatmaps give a visual idea about read density around transcription start sites.
+Profile Plots and Heatmaps give a visual idea about the read density around transcription start sites.
 Many regulatory elements’ binding sites (that regulate transcription process and switch on/off genes) are located near the transcription sites (TSS) of the target genes.

 These plots give a global evaluation of enrichment around the TSS.
 Before plotting the data, we need an intermediate file that contains data in a format that can be averaged along multiple genomic regions and plotted.